anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 There are a number of different container runtimes.
-The simplest form, low-level container runtimes, just manage the OS capabilities such as cgroups and namespaces, and then run commands from within those cgroups and namesapces.
+The simplest form, low-level container runtimes, just manage the OS capabilities such as cgroups and namespaces, and then run commands from within those cgroups and namespaces.
 An example of this type of runtime is runc, which underpins many of the higher-level runtimes and is considered a reference implementation of the [Open Container Initiative (OCI) runtime